 Having made its debut in the 2016 Chevrolet Malibu, the E2XX platform benefits from high-strength steel in its construction.
 Weight savings in the Malibu were close to 300 pounds and we expect similar savings for the new Insignia.

 Front-wheel drive will be standard though all-wheel drive will be an option.
-It’s too early to talk powertrains but expect units coming with three-, four- and six-cylinder configurations, in diesel and gasoline flavors.
-A hybrid option is also likely.
+It’s too early to talk powertrains but expect units coming with 3-, 4- and 6-cylinder configurations, in diesel and gasoline flavors.
+A hybrid option as well as a sporty OPC are also planned.
+The latter will likely be twinned by a successor to the Regal GS.

 The styling, meanwhile, should be influenced by Opel’s forward-looking Monza concept from 2013 as well as the more recent GT concept.
-Tech features should include Matrix LED headlights, semi-autonomous systems and IntelliLink infotainment with smartphone connectivity.
+Tech features should include Matrix LED headlights, semi-autonomous systems and an infotainment system with smartphone connectivity.
+Note, an Insignia Sports Tourer wagon is also planned, and we've heard this will make to the U.S. as a new Buick wagon.

-Look for the debut to take place late this year or early next.
+Look for the debut of the new Insignia to take place late this year or early next.
 An appearance at the 2016 Paris Auto Show in late September is a strong possibility.